 The Kent Website since 1999

-This is the Yourcounty jobs with Asda page, for general information about local and national recruitment as well as current Asda job vacancies read on.
-We've been running our recruitment help and advice pages for over twelve years, in that time feedback from our users has directly shaped this content.
+This is the Asda jobs page, the aim of this feature is to provide general information about Asda's local and national recruitment as well as featuring current Asda job vacancies.
+We've been running recruitment help and advice pages for over twelve years, in that time we've accumulated millions of page views and significant amounts of feedback from our users, all this data has gone into developing and improving .
 If you have any experience of the recruitment process with this or other supermarkets we'd welcome your feedback.
-Our feedback details are at the foot of the page.

 Despite their very British heritage Asda are part of the global retail group - Wallmart.
 The UK business has in excess of 185,000 employees alone.
 Asda has been part of the US based Wallmart group since 1999 - the world’s largest retailer with over 7,150 stores and two million employees!
 Before you think about submitting your application do some research and double check everything, if you make any glaring mistakes you are unlikely to get a second chance! -